sanBastia/Sanflix/README.md

 [sanflix](https://sanbastia-sanflix.herokuapp.com/) is a simple Movie Catalogue APP, currently building it with React JS.

-## Deployment
+## installment

- I'm using the HEROKU to deploy this app. the instruction list will be coming soon...
+ 1.Git Clone the project
+ 2. open terminal go to the directory you just clone
+ 3. type NPM INSTALL
+ 4. NPM START

 ## Authors